jayaananthdevops/jayaananthdevops.github.io/_posts/2024-03-10-aws_xml_athena.md

 If we try to query the XML table the query will be failed since Athena wont support XML format

   ![img-description](/assets/glue_xml_athena/xml_query.png)
-_XML_Table_Athena
+_Query XML Table Athena_

-(iv) Create a Glue job to convert XML to Parquet formt.This can be achieved with two ways
+(iv) Generate a Glue job to convert XML files to the Parquet format, which can be accomplished using two different methods.
-      Approach 1- Use Visual editor from Glue anc convert from XML to Parquet format Approach 2 - Use script editor and write the script.
+      Method 1- Use Visual editor from Glue anc convert from XML to Parquet format Method 2 - Use script editor and write the script.
 In this example I have used pyspark

-**Approach 1:**
+**Method 1:**

-        **Step 1 :** Go to AWS Glue and select ETL Jobs -> Visual ETL **Step 2 :** Choose AWS Glue Data Catalog as Source and select your respective table as below
+  **Step 1 :** Go to AWS Glue and select ETL Jobs -> Visual ETL

+  **Step 2 :** Choose AWS Glue Data Catalog as Source and select your respective table as below
                   ![img-description](/assets/glue_xml_athena/glue_source.png)
+                  _Glue Visual Editor Source_

-        **Step 3 :** Under transformation choose Change Schema **Step 4 :** Under target select S3 bucket ,parquet format and snappy compression as below
+  **Step 3 :** Under transformation choose Change Schema.

+  **Step 4 :** Under target select S3 bucket ,parquet format and snappy compression as below
         ![img-description](/assets/glue_xml_athena/glue_target.png)
+        _Glue Visual Editor Target_

   **Step 5 :** Choose the respective IAM Role and Run the Glue Job

-**Approach 2:**
+**Method 2:**

    **Step 1 :** Go to AWS Glue and select ETL Jobs -> Visual ETL -> Script editor

   **Step 2 :** Copy paste the below code and run the job

 {% highlight python %}
 {% raw %}